Enhancing Motorsport Performance with Contactless Sensing Solutions

 You can buy Piher redundant or full redundant hall effect position sensors (separate power supplies) or you can even stack several simple sensors following Piher’s advice.

 Contactless position sensors can also measure up to 360 degrees of electrical angle.
 This is important for race car steering sensors, as they need to be able to measure the full range of steering motion.
-Piher can also manufacture multiturn absolute position sensors for steering wheels.
+Piher also manufactures multiturn absolute position sensors for steering angle applications..

 Here are some of the benefits of using contactless position sensors in race cars:

-- Reliability: non contact position sensors are highly reliable and can withstand the harsh conditions of racing.
+- Reliability: non contact position sensors are very rugged, highly reliable and can withstand the harsh conditions of racing.

 - Accuracy: Contactless position sensors are very accurate, even at high speeds.

-- Redundancy: Contactless position sensors are often redundant, so that if one core fails, the other sensing core can continue to provide accurate data.
+- Redundancy: Dual-channel position sensors are often redundant, so that if one core fails, the other sensing core can continue to provide accurate data.

-- 360-degree measurement: Contactless position sensors can measure up to 360 degrees of electrical angle, which is important for race car steering sensors.
+- 360-degree measurement: Non-contacting rotary position sensors can measure up to 360 degrees of electrical angle, which is important for race car steering sensors.
+Multi turn hollow-shaft absolute rotary sensors are available for the steering column.
+They are true power-on so they will not loose the last recorded position if power supply fails.

-Applications for contactless position sensors in race cars
+Applications for contactless position sensors in Motorsport race cars

-Contactless position sensors are used in a variety of applications in race cars, including:
+Contactless position sensors are cost-effective and used in a variety of applications in race cars, including:

-- SAS Steering sensors: Contactless position sensors are used to measure steering angle.
+- SAS Steering sensors: Contactless angular sensors are used to measure steering angle.
 This information is used by the engine control unit (ECU) to control drive-by-wire systems.

-- Suspension sensors: Contactless position sensors are used to measure the position of the chassis and suspension components.
+- Suspension and Chassis: Contactless linear and rotary position sensors are used to measure the position of the chassis and suspension components.
 This information is used by the ECU to control the ride height and damping of the suspension.
+Information can be output in digital (CAN BUS, SPI…) or analog ratiometric formats.

 Non contacting position sensors are an essential part of modern vehicles.
 They provide reliable and accurate measurement of steering angle, pedal angle, transmission and suspension position.